sutantyo/coding/algorithms/binary-tree/traversal.md

     }
 ```
 However, if we were to do it many times, then we can do the following
-preprocessing (the Euler tour of a tree) where we note down
+preprocessing (the Euler tour of the tree) where we note down
 the node and its height every time we walk through it.
 ```cpp
 vector<pair<node*,int>> tour;